bwu62/stat240-revamp/docs/datasets.md

 ## List of datasets

 Here's a convenient list of all dataset files generated.
-Note that some files may automatically open a download prompt while others may not.
+Note that **not ALL files are used in the notes!**.
+These are primarily for my own record keeping purposes.
+Also note that some files may automatically open a download prompt while others may not.
 To force download, right click on a file link and choose "Save link as".

 ``` r